Chile's Sonda buys Brazil's CTIS for $170 million

-SANTIAGO (Reuters) - Chilean technology company Sonda SA SON.SN said on Thursday it had acquired Brazil-based information technology service provider CTIS for around $170 million, expanding its presence in Latin America’s largest market.
+SANTIAGO, March 13 (Reuters) - Chilean technology company Sonda SA said on Thursday it had acquired Brazil-based information technology service provider CTIS for around $170 million, expanding its presence in Latin America’s largest market.

 “This acquisition will allow Sonda to incorporate an excellent client portfolio with long-term contracts, complimentary (services) and increasing coverage in states like Brasilia and Brazil’s northeast, significantly boosting our operations in Latin America’s largest information technology market,” said Sonda president Mario Pavon.